asbhogal/React-Fundamentals/README.md

 <h1>React-TypeScript Fundamentals</h1>

 A series of simple mini projects exploring the fundamentals of React through showing a list of items and displaying/hiding an alert when a button is clicked.
-This has been written using TypeScript and compiled using Vite.
+This has been written using TypeScript, styled using Bootstrap and compiled using Vite.

 </div>